tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/1d17b1eff11942129ad5e541f75d65d9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 I like this idea - that we should be questioning and exploring the dependencies of our strategic plan directly!
 We make a bunch of assumptions in the initial strategy pitch and then.... never go back and check whether we were right?
-Seems kinds of nuts.
+Seems kind of nuts.

 📈📈📈